Without recourse.

 “12 And DARIUS the King says: There was neither

-dispossessed GOMATES the Magian of the kingdom.
-The people feared him utterly.
+who would have dispossessed GOMATES the Magian of the kingdom.
+The people

+feared him utterly.
 He killed many people who had known the former SMERDIS.
-He killed many persons
+He

-of the royalty, by the grace of ORMAZD, I had the kingly power, ORMAZD gave to
+the royalty, by the grace of ORMAZD, I had the kingly power, ORMAZD gave to me

-the King says: The kingdom which had been robbed from our race, I restored it.
+King says: The kingdom which had been robbed from our race, I restored it.
+I

 re-established the temples of the gods which GOMATES the Magian had destroyed,